HMS Striker (D12): Design and description

 There were eight Attacker-class escort carriers in service with the Royal Navy during the Second World War.
 They were built between 1941 and 1942 by Ingalls Shipbuilding and Western Pipe & Steel shipyards in the United States, both building four ships each.

 The ships had a complement of 646 men and crew accommodation was different from the normal Royal Navy's arrangements.
 The separate messes no longer had to prepare their own food, as everything was cooked in the galley and served cafeteria style in a central dining area.
 They were also equipped with a modern laundry and a barbershop.
-The traditional hammocks were replaced by three-tier bunk beds, eighteen to a cabin which was hinged and could be tied up to provide extra space when not in use.
+The traditional hammocks were replaced by three-tier bunk beds, eighteen to a cabin, which were hinged and could be tied up to provide extra space when not in use.

 The ships dimensions were; an overall length of 492.25 ft, a beam of 69.5 ft and a height of 23.25 ft.
 They had a displacement of 11420 LT at deep load.
 Propulsion was provided by four diesel engines connected to one shaft giving 8,500 bhp, which could propel the ship at 17 kn.